Galinsoga parviflora: Description

+Identification

+Gallant soldier is usually more-or-less glabrous, whereas the otherwise similar shaggy soldier tends to be very hairy, but these characters are insufficient for accurate identification.
+To be confident, it is important to check (with a hand lens) that gallant soldier has three-pointed tips to the scales on the receptacle, and scales in the pappus with smooth margins and a blunt point at the top.

 Distribution

 The species is native to South America; however, it is widely naturalized in other countries.
 There are a few records of G. parviflora and G. quadriradiata in Northern Ireland.
 It has been naturalized elsewhere, including North America and Australasia.

 Uses

-In Colombia it is used as an herb in the soup ajiaco.
+In Colombia it is used as a herb in the soup ajiaco.
+In Oaxaca, Mexico it is used as an ingredient in sopa de guías, a soup made from squash vines, fresh corn and wild herbs.
 It can also be used as an ingredient in leaf salads, although its subtle flavour, reminiscent of artichoke, mostly develops after being cooked.
 In eastern Africa, the plant is collected from the wild, and its leaves, stem and flowers eaten.
 It is also dried and ground into powder for use in soups.

 Phytochemicals

 In G. parviflora, the major phytochemicals are phenolic acids, depsides and flavonoids with their corresponding glycosides.
-The flavonoids present are patulitrin, quercimeritrin, quercetagetin, luteolin 7-β-D-glucopyranoside, apigenin 7-β-D-glucoside, galinsoside A, galinsoside B, 7,3’,4’-trihydroxyflavanone and 3,5,7,3’,4’-pentahydroxyflavanone.
+The flavonoids present are patulitrin, quercimeritrin, quercetagetin, luteolin 7-β-D-glucopyranoside, apigenin 7-β-D-glucoside, galinsoside A, galinsoside B, 7,3',4'-trihydroxyflavanone and 3,5,7,3',4'-pentahydroxyflavanone.
 Phenolic acids and depsides includes vanillic acid, isovanillic acid, p-coumaric acid, p-hydroxybenzoic acid, o-hydroxyphenyl acetic acid, caffeic acid, chlorogenic acid and caffeoylglucaric acids.